Nedo Nadi: 1920 Olympic Games

 Nadi resumed his competitive career after World War I was over.
 Defeated central European countries and the Soviet Union did not attend the Antwerp games.
 This meant that Hungary, one of the strongest fencing nations, would be absent.
 Nadi therefore decided to expand his chances for gold and entered all three fencing disciplines in the team events, as well as the individual foil and sabre.

-Nedo Nadi’s 1920 Olympic performances were acclaimed as near to perfection as a fencer could execute.
+Nedo Nadi's 1920 Olympic performances were acclaimed as near to perfection as a fencer could execute.
 Nadi won the individual foil gold medal with a record 10 wins in the final pool.

-Nadi’s entry in the team épée event annoyed his father, who regarded the épée as "a crude and undisciplined weapon”.
-Unlike the foil, where a fencer could only score off a hit which landed on the trunk of the opponent’s body, or the sabre where the upper torso and face mask count as scoring hits, in épée any part of the body is a legitimate hit.
-Nevertheless, Nedo Nadi led the Italian épée team, which included his brother Aldo, to the Olympic team gold medal.
-Nadi did not compete in the individual épée event, however.
+Nadi's entry in the team épée event annoyed his father, who regarded the épée as "a crude and undisciplined weapon”.
+Unlike the foil, where a fencer could only score off a hit which landed on the trunk of the opponent's body, or the sabre where the upper torso and face mask count as scoring hits, in épée any part of the body is a legitimate hit.
+Nevertheless, Nedo Nadi led the Italian épée team, which included his brother Aldo, to the Olympic gold medal.

-Nedo Nadi's perfect balance, timing and rapid reflexes were an advantage in any style of fencing, so without much difficulty he won the individual sabre gold medal by 11 victories to 9.
+Nadi's perfect balance, timing and rapid reflexes were an advantage in any style of fencing, so without much difficulty he won the individual sabre gold medal by 11 victories to 9.
 His brother Aldo won the silver medal.
 In the team sabre event, the Italian team supported their star fencer and cruised to an easy victory.

 Nadi, carried in triumph by his opponents, added three team victories to his tally of two individual golds and his younger brother Aldo won three team gold and one silver to make the family total a record for any sport in one Olympic Games.

 Later life

 After his Antwerp Olympic victories Nadi turned professional and took up coaching at the Buenos Aires Jockey Club.
 He returned to Rome some years later and was reinstated as an amateur.
 In 1932 he retired from actively fencing.
 From 1935 to his death in January 1940 he served as president of the Italian Fencing Federation.
-Italian Prime Minister Benito Mussolini called upon Nadi to coach the Italian fencing team to be entered in the 1936 Summer Olympics which challenge Nadi accepted.
-His teams performed well, dominating the games, with Italian fencers sweeping gold, silver, and bronze in the individual épée competitions, thus easily claiming the team épée gold; collecting the individual gold and bronze and team gold in foil; and the individual and team silver medals in sabre.
+Italian Prime Minister Benito Mussolini called upon Nadi to coach the Italian fencing team to be entered in the 1936 Summer Olympics, a challenge Nadi accepted.
+His teams performed well, dominating the games, with Italian fencers sweeping gold, silver, and bronze in the individual épée competitions and easily claiming the team épée gold; collecting the individual gold and bronze and team gold in foil; and the individual and team silver medals in sabre.
+He died in 1940 in Portofino.

-His brother Aldo moved to Hollywood where he worked in the film industry.